brgaines/brgaines.github.io/index.md

 ### Recent News
 * Want to learn how SAS University Edition and JupyterLab form a great combination for teaching well-rounded data scientists?
 Want to learn about a programming interface in which your code, results, and explanatory text can seamlessly coexist?
-    * I discussed these topics in a **free webinar** last fall in the CAUSE webinar series.
+    * I discuss these topics in a **free webinar** that I presented last fall in the CAUSE webinar series.
 [Link to recording](https://www.causeweb.org/cause/webinar/sponsored/2019-11).
     * SAS University Edition includes JupyterLab and is free to educators and students for non-commercial use.
 [Learn more](https://www.sas.com/en_us/software/university-edition.html).